 - Zipper Pouch to put all the scraps and make sure you don’t lose them.

-The Journey Journal is one of the most highly-reviewed travel journals on Etsy for a reason – it’s an amazing journal!
-Designed to be used on trips up to 30 days in length, the Journey Journal offers helpful writing prompts instead of staring at you with a blank page.
+The Atlas Travel Journal is one of the most highly-reviewed travel journals on Etsy for a reason – it’s an amazing journal!

 Although not technically a “travel journal” per se, I’ve included The Indestructible Field Book as an option for those of you adventure travelers who don’t expect the luxury of perfect conditions in order to use your travel journal.